L3MON4D3/LuaSnip/DOC.md

 ---

-One problem that might arise when nested nodes are highlighted, is that the highlight of inner nodes should be visible above that of nodes they are nested inside.
+One problem that might arise when nested nodes are highlighted, is that the highlight of inner nodes should be visible, eg. above that of nodes they are nested inside.

 This can be controlled using the `priority`-key in `ext_opts`.
-Normally, that value is an absolute value, but here it is relative to some base-priority, which is increased for each nesting level of snippets.
+In `nvim_buf_set_extmark`, that value is an absolute value, but here it is relative to some base-priority, which is increased for each nesting level of snippet(Nodes)s.

 Both the initial base-priority and its' increase and can be controlled using `ext_base_prio` and `ext_prio_increase`: